 6. Delivering your eulogy

 When delivering your eulogy, it's ok to read it from a printed copy if that makes you feel more comfortable.
-However remember to make eye contact with your audience as you will want to connect with others in the room.
+Remember to make eye contact with your audience so you can connect with everyone in the room.